Patrick Hickey (artist): Legacy

 According to his obituary in The Irish Times, Patrick Hickey "achieved so much with his life", including marriage, family, becoming a successful artist, architect and lecturer.
-He was viewed as a forward person, and he valued art as sheer pleasure.
 Hickey's ideas about art and architecture have influenced the future of art in Ireland and elsewhere.
 According to an obituary in the Irish Independent, he was "a founder of modern art graphics in Ireland".
 Hickey had wanted to be a musician and he put musical notes in all the bank notes that he created.
 Following his death, Hickey's "techniques of etching and lithography and other graphic media" continued to be carried out in the Graphic Studio Dublin.
 The Graphic Studio Dublin held an exhibition in 2000 with Hickey's landscape prints from the 1970s.
-Hickey's art is on sale at auction on invaluable.com since 2015.
+Hickey's art has been on sale at auction on invaluable.com since 2015.
 He left behind an extensive art collection.
-His art is portrayed in several galleries around Ireland, including the Arts Council of Ireland, Crawford Municipal Gallery, Cork; Hugh Lane Gallery, Dublin, Limerick city gallery of art; national self-portrait collection and University of Limerick.
-The UK independent said after Hickey's death in 1998, that he had the most influence on art and design In Ireland compared to other artists.
+His art is portrayed in several galleries around Ireland, including the Arts Council of Ireland, Crawford Municipal Gallery, Cork; Hugh Lane Gallery, Dublin, Limerick City gallery of art; national self-portrait collection and University of Limerick.
+The UK Independent said after Hickey's death in 1998, that he had the most influence on art and design In Ireland compared to other artists.

 Hickey left behind his wife and three children.
 One of his sons, Joby Hickey, also became an artist.
 As a child, Joby had appeared on the old 50 pound note that Hickey designed.
-Joby studied in fine art in Dun Laoghaire Art School where Hickey had a lot of influence.
-Hickey's Victorian home in Dun Laoghaire went on sale in February 2022 for two million euro.
+Joby studied fine art in the Dun Laoghaire School of Art & Design, intending to study independently from his father.
+He later discovered that many of the teaching staff had previously been taught by his father, which underlined Patrick Hickey's influence on both the school and the broader Irish art scene.